brave/browser-laptop/docs/debugging.md

 To pause the application before any code runs you can use `npm run start-brk`.

 The code which runs in the main process is inside of the `app` directory.

+## Debugging Content

+Content is the web page which is loaded.
+You can open the loaded content dev tools using `Command+Shift+I` on OS X or `Control+Shift+I` on Windows.